 Helping those in times of need and making a difference

 In 2020, when Sajani, the CEO and founder of Kola Goodies, launched her business, she had a clear vision.
-She wanted to weave her Sri Lankan heritage into a range of healthy and nutritious blends that everyone could enjoy.
-The small enterprise currently offers three teas–a super green latte, turmeric milk tea, and Sri Lankan milk tea – each one a nod to Sajani’s homeland.
+She wanted to weave her Sri Lankan heritage into a range of healthy and nutritious blends everyone could enjoy.
+The small enterprise currently offers three teas—a super green latte, turmeric milk tea, and Sri Lankan milk tea – each a nod to Sajani’s homeland.
 However, as Sri Lanka found itself in the throes of an economic and political crisis, Sajani felt compelled to lend her support.
 She chose to document this journey on Kola Goodies’ crisis relief page.

 Leveraging social causes to connect with customers